 Mutual Aid Exercise Tackles Scenario Involving Major California Flooding

-Posted By: Garnie Holmes Community,
+Posted By: Garnie Holmes (deleted) Community,

 The American Public Power Association on Oct.
 29 held a public power mutual aid exercise in which participants role played a scenario that involved significant flooding in several California cities.